NRFI PA Betting

 Odds for a No Run First Inning largely depend on the starting pitchers for the game.
 With two good starting pitchers facing off, the vig for an NRFI bet favors the sportsbook.
 In other words, the sportsbook charges you more.

-For example, the MLB All-Star Game features the best pitchers in the league.
+For example, last year’s MLB All-Star Game features the best pitchers in the league.
 Each manager selects the best All-Star to start the game.

-Another good example of a lopsided NRFI bet is often seen at a Colorado Rockies home game.
-Because of the thin air at Coors Field, the game total for Rockies home games are set at 12 runs or even higher.
-Therefore, the likelihood of NRFI is lower than the average game.
-In a starting pitching matchup between Rockies’ Austin Gomber (6.19 ERA in 19 starts) and the Astros’ Brandon Bielak (3.79 ERA in 10 starts), NRFI odds are as follows:
+Another good example of a lopsided NRFI bet is often seen at Colorado Rockies home games.
+Because of the thin air at Coors Field, the game total for Rockies home games are set at 10-12 runs or even higher.
+Therefore, the likelihood of NRFI is lower there than at the average game.
+In one recent starting pitching matchup between a couple of struggling starters at Coors Field, the NRFI and YRFI markets were as follows:

-That’s one of the more uneven prices you’ll ever see for an NRFI.
+That’s one of the more uneven NRFI/YRFI prices you’ll ever see.

 Why has the NRFI bet become so popular?